openstack/charm-deployment-guide/deploy-guide/source/upgrade-charms.rst

 ==============

 The Juju command to use is :command:`upgrade-charm`.
-For extra guidance see `Upgrading applications`_ in the Juju documentation.
+For extra guidance see `How to upgrade applications`_ in the Juju documentation.

 Please read the following before continuing: